wp-plugins/wp-automatic-updates/readme.txt

 == Description ==

-An easy-to-use plugin settings panel where you can set automatic updates options for themes, plugins, and core udpates.
+An easy-to-use plugin settings panel where you can set automatic updates options for themes, plugins, and core updates.

 = Features =